en9inerd/en9inerd.github.io/content/posts/my-favorite-dev-environment-after-a-decade-with-vscode/index.md

 Probably the most ideal candidate for me among all the options, and the one I still use today.
 Ghostty is quite minimalist in every aspect, incredibly easy to configure, and its default font is JetBrains Mono.
 Being implemented in Zig makes it fast and efficient in terms of memory usage.
 Tabs and splits are also supported.
 The only thing missing to fully replace tmux is session management — but that’s apparently under discussion on GitHub and depends on how many people vote for it.
 However, this is not a major downside for me, since in any case, nothing really compares to tmux when it comes to session and window management.

-## Window and Session Manager
+## Terminal Multiplexer and Session Management

 In this regard, the choice isn’t very large — either the deprecated [Screen], the new trendy [Zellij], or the most widespread and long-established [tmux].
 I prefer the extensive customization and lightweight nature of tmux, plus Zellij uses YAML for configs, which I really dislike.
-I usually enable undercurl for tmux following [this guide].
-I also really like using tmux together with a [fuzzy finder]; I first saw this with ThePrimeagen and now I use his [tmux-sessionizer] — a very handy tool for switching between sessions/projects.
+I usually enable undercurl for tmux following [this guide] or by executing a simple [bash script] to recompile terminfo.
+I also really like using tmux together with a [fuzzy finder] to switch sessions, but in this case, I prefer to call them workspaces.
+I first saw this with ThePrimeagen and now use his [tmux-sessionizer] — a very handy tool for switching between sessions/workspaces.

 ## Editor